 What is off-piste skiing?

-‘Piste’ is the French word for ‘track’ – so in terms of skiing, piste means a groomed trail or slope, the man-made runs.
+‘Piste’ is the French word for ‘track’.
+So in terms of skiing, piste means a groomed trail or slope, the man-made runs.
 Off-piste is considered to be backcountry skiing or skiing on unmarked terrain.
-It used to be an activity that only the most experienced skiers and snowboarders would explore but in recent years off–piste skiing has become popular with people of all different levels and experience.
+It used to be an activity that only the most experienced skiers and snowboarders would explore.
+In recent years off-piste skiing has become popular with people of all different levels and experiences.

 Off-piste skiing is great fun and also an exhilarating experience, but it can be dangerous, especially if you are not properly equipped or experienced enough.
-If you’ve never been off–piste before, it’s best to get a guide to go with you.
-They can show you the safest routes and teach you how to read the mountain and the terrain so as to stay as safe as possible.
-They will also explain what to do in the unfortunate event of an avalanche
+If you’ve never been off–piste before, getting a guide to go with you is best.
+They can show you the safest routes and teach you how to read the mountain and the terrain.
+This is to help you stay as safe as possible.
+The guides will also explain what to do in the unfortunate event of an avalanche.

 Why St Martin de Belleville is the best place for off-piste skiing in France

 St Martin de Belleville is a very special place.
-The village itself is traditional, beautiful and lived-in by local residents.
-It is not overrun by tourists and is still situated in the heart of the world’s largest ski area – The 3 Valleys.
-The village has retained its alpine charm and has kept away from the commercialism of the larger ski resorts you can find in the area.
+The village itself is traditional, beautiful and lived in by local residents.
+It is not overrun by tourists and is still situated in the heart of the world’s largest ski area which is located in the 3 Valleys.
+The village has retained its alpine charm and has kept away from the commercialism of the larger ski resorts.
 However, it still offers amazing big-resort skiing and unmissable off–piste itineraries for all levels.

 The best ski slopes in France

-There is a wide variety of off–piste options, all starting directly from the village, and the greatest part?
+There is a wide variety of off–piste options, all starting directly from the village.
 Everything can be started and finished in St Martin de Belleville itself.
-No need for a shuttle bus to get to and from the slopes!
-No need to awkwardly carry your equipment for what feels like an eternity!
-If you’ve been skiing or snowboarding a handful of times in the past and have had the displeasure of staying in a resort on the outskirts of the slopes, then I know you will appreciate this fact as much as we do.
+No need for a shuttle bus to get to and from the slopes.
+No need to awkwardly carry your equipment for what feels like an eternity.
+If you’ve been skiing or snowboarding before and stayed on the outskirts, you probably can relate.

-However, if you do want to check out the off–piste further afield in the 3 Valleys then St Martin de Belleville also has quick and easy access to these as well… The best of both worlds!
+However, if you do want to check out the off–piste further afield in the 3 Valleys, St Martin de Belleville has quick and easy access to these as well.
+The best of both worlds!

-The off–piste itineraries are easily accessed from the top of the lifts, so no need to hike for miles to find great untracked powder.
-And no need for any complicated equipment – just the basics which you can find further down.
-St Martin de Belleville is also full of friendly mountain professionals who are more than happy to advise you on the best places to go off–piste, depending on the conditions and on your level of experience.
+They are easily accessed from the top of the lifts.
+Hence there is no need to hike for miles to find great untracked powder.
+This also means no need for any complicated equipment. just the basics, which you can find further down.
+St Martin de Belleville is also full of friendly mountain professionals who are more than happy to advise you on the best places to go off–piste.
+This will also depend on the conditions and on your level of experience.

 - Gentle undulating hills, best found in St Martin itself